 There’s a small negative point when you’re solo traveling around Tasmania.
 You can’t just take pictures whenever you want because you have to drive.
 However, there are only a few cars on the streets, so sometimes you can just stop and take a picture.
 But attention, only do it when the street is clear.
 Besides there are lots of view points where you can just stop your car and take a nice picture.

 Tasmania is less touristic than many other states in Australia.
 Therefore there are lots of cheap rental offers.
 You can get a vehicle for less than 200 AUD per week.
 If you have your own car you have to take the ferry from the mainland which is more expensive than flights.

 Good advice: The streets in Tasmania are quite safe.
-However, we recommend to get an insurance for you rental car.
+However, we recommend getting an insurance for your rental car.
 The insurances offered by the rental car companies are quite expensive.
-It is better to get an insurance form a specialised company like Tripcover.
+It is better to get an insurance form a specialised company like Rentalcover.
 An insurance for your rental car costs between 9.30 AUD and 29.70 AUD per day – almost half of the price that car rental companies charge.

 Another good point for solo traveling around Tasmania is that you have more space in your car.
 If you decide to sleep in your car you have the whole back seat for your own!
 In the morning you will get rewarded with some breathtaking sunrises.

 9. Sleeping bag and campfire are your best companions

 In Tasmania it can get really cold during night.
 Get a good sleeping bag and learn how to do a proper campfire.
 So you don’t need anyone else to keep you warm during the night.